-Sesslach is an amazing walled medieval town that surely surprises anyone that happens upon it.
+Sesslach is an amazing walled medieval town that surely surprises anyone who happens upon it.
 Better yet, it’s not anywhere near as touristy as other similar towns and if not for its interesting brewing history, it would have almost certainly eluded me.
 Easily reached by bus from Coburg, it’s well worth the trip.

 Output: 1500 HL

-Beers: Seßlacher Helles, Original Seßlacher Hausbrauerbier.
+Beers: Seßlacher Hausbrauerbier.

 Seßlacher Bockbier from early March and early November